BackupGGCode/autosim/README.txt

 RUNNING:

 Run the application with 'python default.py'
+To toggle between keyboard control and a steering wheel control (tested with a logitech G25) change lines 52-53 so the inputHandler is of desired type.

 LEGAL:

 Land Rover Defender car model received from: 	www.dmi-3d.net Gravel sounds received from:					www.alwaysfree.nl/free_sound_effects/cars/slides/Tires_On_Gravel_Steady.html Land Rover Defender audio files received from:	www.salamisound.com Speedometer textures are from:                  www.gtaforums.com/index.php?showtopic=494178